jessex/HaltPy/README.md

 1. It's DRY.
 Not a single line of code in HaltPy is a duplicate.
 Guaranteed.

-2. The answer as to whether an arbitrary program terminates is an extremely valuable one.
-The continued existence of Sarah Connor will be crucial in the coming war against Skynet.
-Be prepared, with HaltPy.

-3. It's a polyglot: works for programs of any language, from Brainfuck++ to Ebonics.
+2. It's a polyglot: accepts programs of any language, from Brainfuck++ to Ebonics.

-4. Almost inexplicably, no one else has implemented this yet.
+3. Almost inexplicably, no one else has implemented this yet.
 Cutting edge.
+_Bleeding_ edge.

+4. Everybody's doing it.

 ## Usage